-This process is a collaboration between the cities and LAFCO so that the final draft document becomes the LAFCO Executive Officer's recommendation to the LAFCO Commission.
-At this point the Municipal Service Review is no longer the City of Lathrop's analysis or determinations of the adequacy of its services as the MSR must reflect the independent judgement of LAFCO.
+This process is intended to be collaborative whereby agreement is reached between the affected City and LAFCO so that the final draft document becomes the Executive Officer's recommendation to LAFCO.
+Because LAFCO allows the affected agency to contract for preparation of these documents, it raises some confusion as to the ultimate responsibility of the document and its determinations.
+Therefore, the Executive Director of LAFCO has emphasized that the Municipal Service Review is not the City of Lathrop's analysis and determinations of the adequacy of its services.
+The MSR must reflect the independent judgement of LAFCO.